greymatter-io/castleblock/README.md

 ### Integrating Web Components

-Just include the bundled web componet in the index.html file of your web application and then you can use the tag anywhere in your web app.
+Just include the bundled web component in the index.html file of your web application and then you can use the tag anywhere in your web app.
 Then at load-time, the latest version of the web components will be loaded.
-There is no need to rebuild the downstream app anytime the web componet gets updated.
+There is no need to rebuild the downstream app anytime the web component gets updated.

 ```html
 <html>